 Watergate Cake

-Isn’t this green color awesome?
+Isn’t this green color excellent?
 I LOVE this cake!
 Can you see the little pieces of Pistachio nuts in the batter?

 Watergate Cake

-After you bake a cake, whether it’s a Bundt cake or layer cake, you bake the cake, and then here is the secret to a moist cake.
+After baking a cake, whether it’s a Bundt or layer cake, the secret to a moist cake lies in the next step.
 Let the cake cool for about ten minutes.
 Next, cut a piece of parchment paper to fit the size of a large dinner plate.
-After the ten-minute cooling period place the parchment paper over the cake pan, then turn the plate upside down on top of the cake.
+After the ten-minute cooling period, place the parchment paper over the cake pan, then turn the plate upside down on top of the cake.

 Watergate Cake

 Carefully, flip the cake over so it’s sitting on the parchment paper on top of the dinner plate.
-I place this cake in the freezer, with no cover, and let it freeze for a day or two.
+I placed this cake in the freezer, uncovered, and let it freeze for a day or two.

 Watergate Cake